Skip to main content Skip to Chat

 Students Suspended from School

-The administrative officers may suspend students for up to five school days for infractions of the school rules.
+The administrative officers may suspend students for up to five school days for infractions of the school rules or Board Policy.
 Students under suspension are denied the privilege of attending school and all school-sponsored functions and are not to appear on the school property for the duration of the suspension.
 A parental/guardian interview will be required before the student is allowed back to school.
 A student who is under suspension from school or from class is responsible for maintaining regular class work in an up-to-date manner.
 A student who is suspended from just one class must attend all other classes on their schedule.

 Substance Use and Possession